refinedev/refine/documentation/docs/api-reference/mantine/components/inferencer.md

 title: Inferencer
 ---

 You can automatically generate views for your resources using `@pankod/refine-inferencer`.
-Inferencer exports `MantineListInferencer`, `MantineShowInferencer` and `MantineEditInferencer` components.
+Inferencer exports `MantineListInferencer`, `MantineShowInferencer`, `MantineCreateInferencer` and `MantineEditInferencer` components.

 ## Usage